-Receivables are comprised of current intergovernmental receivables, representing 100% of the balance at September 30, 2016.
-Payable balances are comprised of 100% current payables to vendors at September 30, 2016.
+Receivables are comprised of current intergovernmental receivables with Webb County representing 100% of the balance at September 30, 2017.
+Payable balances are comprised of 100% current payables to vendors at September 30, 2017.

-5. CONCENTRATIONS
+5. Concentrations

-The Authority's only source of revenue in the year ending September 30, 2016 was from Webb County vehicle registration fees aggregating \$2,023,870.
+The Authority's only source of revenue in the year ending September 30, 2017 was from Webb County vehicle registration fees aggregating \$1,919,390.

-6. RISK MANAGEMENT
+6. Risk Management

 In conjunction with its normal operations, the Authority is exposed to various risks related to the damage or destruction of its assets from both natural and man-made occurrences, tort/liability claims, errors and omissions claims and professional liability claims.
+As a result of these exposures, the Authority carries insurance.
+All categories of insurance coverage in place were either maintained at current levels or increased as to overall limits of coverage and reduction of self-retained risk so as to reduce the overall exposure of risk to the Authority.